15 Movies That Inspire Me to Write

 With Sean, though, he is the most himself since Sean will not tolerate anything less.
 If Will is disrespectful, Sean puts him in his place.
 If Will refuses to talk, Sean won’t speak first.
 If Will dances around a question, Sean kicks him out.
 The basis of his treatment is to get Will exposed while still feeling safe, and he finally has a breakthrough in his second to last session which is cathartic and tragic at the same time.

-Each scene shows a subtle progression of their relationship and Will’s treatment, just scratching the surface of Will’s issues, but Will is smart enough to put the pieces together once it is laid out for him so it is interesting how the script works around the characters’ motivations and shortcomings to wrap up the conflict in a messy but cathartic way.
+Each scene shows a subtle progression of their relationship and Will’s treatment, just scratching the surface of Will’s issues, but Will is smart enough to put the pieces together once it is laid out for him.
+So, it is interesting how the script works around the characters’ motivations and shortcomings to wrap up the conflict in a messy but cathartic way.
+It also leans heavily on the relationships over the math, reminding writers to show the audience that it's important to focus on the most interesting elements of a story, the ones that are universally relatable and will induce the most emotion.

 7. The Green Mile (1999)